MuneebUllah181222/EDA-on-Startup-Acquistion-Status-Modeling-on-Crunchbase-Data/README.md

 pip install scikit-learn
 ```
 ## Usage
-To use this project, you can download or clone the repository to your local machine:
+To use this project, you can download or clone the repository to your local machine and run the notebook cell by cell.
 ```bash
 https://github.com/MuneebUllah181222/EDA-on-Startup-Acquistion-Status-Modeling-on-Crunchbase-Data.git
 ```